MADE is a paid partnership with Little Lake County.

-Matsubayashi-ryu can be practiced by anyone, at almost any age.
-It provides a rigor and process to learn self-defense, and improve health and well-being.
+Matsubayashi-Ryu can be practiced by anyone, at almost any age.
+It provides rigor and process to learn self-defense, and improve health and well-being.
 But most of all, it gives people a path to pursue perfection in themselves.
 Once you learn this, it can be applied to any other area of your life.
-I always welcome interested people to try a couple classes to see if it is for them.
+I always welcome interested people to try a couple of classes to see if it is for them.
 Call for details at 224-406-5793

 What is your favorite part about your business?